OxyContin maker Purdue Pharma pleads guilty in criminal case - The Boston Globe

 Purdue's plea to federal crimes provides only minor comfort for advocates who want to see harsher penalties for the OxyContin maker and its owners.
 The ongoing drug overdose crisis, which appears to be growing worse during the coronavirus pandemic, has contributed to the deaths of more than 470,000 Americans over the past two decades, most of those from legal and illicit opioids.

-Cynthia Munger, whose son is in recovery from opioid addiction after being prescribed OxyContin more than a decade ago as a high school baseball player with a shoulder injury, is among the activists pushing for Purdue owners and company officials to be charged with crimes.

-“Until we do that and we stop accusing brick and mortar and not individuals, nothing will change,” said Munger, who lives in Wayne, Pennsylvania.

-The attorneys general for about half the states opposed the federal settlement, as well as the company’s proposed settlement in bankruptcy court.
-In the bankruptcy case, Purdue has proposed transforming into a public benefit corporation with its proceeds going to help address the opioid crisis.
+The attorneys general for about half the states opposed the federal settlement, as well as the company’s proposed bankruptcy settlement.
+In the bankruptcy case, Purdue has proposed transforming itself into a public benefit corporation, with its proceeds going to help address the opioid crisis.

 The attorneys general and some activists are upset that despite the Sacklers giving up control of the company, the family remains wealthy and its members will not face prison or other individual penalties.